strange051/notes-app/README.md

-# Cloud Architecture Mini Project
-# Simple notes app built using react.js
+# Simple notes app built using react and node.js